pygeode/pygeode-docs/index.rst

 About PyGeode
 -----------------------------------
-PyGeode was originally developed by Mike Neish and Peter Hitchcock in the Department of Physics at the University of Toronto, with contributions from Andre Erler and Isla Simpson.
+PyGeode was originally developed by Mike Neish and Peter Hitchcock in the Department of Physics at the University of Toronto, with contributions from Alison Ming, Andre Erler, and Isla Simpson.

 .. toctree::
    :maxdepth: 2